 The impact of climate change has brought considerable risk to our food security.
-Commercial farming practices destroy the natural ecosystem killing trees and ignoring the benefits of sustainable farm design.
+Commercial farming practices destroy the natural ecosystem and ignore the benefits of sustainable farm design.
 They have unfortunately created physical conditions that are much more susceptible to extreme weather.

-Soil on commercial farms is often degraded by chemical use.
-Regenerative agriculture restores the soil by taking a whole system approach that embraces the natural biosphere.
+Regenerative agriculture restores the soil by taking a whole system approach that embraces the natural ecosystem.

 Our strategy will incorporate local sustainable agriculture, livestock, tree planting, renewable energy production and create community social benefits.